-East Kilbride folk once again turned out in their hundreds on Sunday to pay tribute to the war dead.
+THE Armistice Service at East Kilbride War Memorial saw its biggest turnout ever on Sunday when local people turned out in their hundreds to pay tribute to the war dead.

-This year’s service was conducted by the Reverend Anne Paton, minister of East Kilbride Old Parish Church, and Father Owen Ness, parish priest at St Bride’s.
+The weather was bright and sunny for the service which was this year conducted by the Reverend Anne Paton, minister of East Kilbride Old Parish Church, and Father Owen Ness, the new parish priest at St Bride’s.

-Following the first hymn, a member of the local Boys’ Brigade played the Last Post and, as is tradition, those gathered fell silent at 11am to mark two minutes’ silence in memory of the fallen.
+Just before 11am, members of the local Boys’ Brigade played the Last Post to signal the start of two minutes’ silence in memory of the fallen.

-The parade then regrouped for the march back to East Kilbride Old Parish Church for the official ex-services’ remembrance service.
+The parade then marched to East Kilbride Old Parish Church for the official ex-services’ remembrance service.

 And, at the close of the church service, the ex-services’ organisations paraded back to the Royal British Legion Social Club where members of the Territorial Army, following tradition, served them with curry.